Sigil FFI (Foreign Function Interface)

 • Self-documenting external APIs

 Typed FFI relies on the same canonical structural equality rule used throughout the checker: unconstrained aliases and unconstrained named product types normalize before compatibility checks.
 That means MkdirOptions and {recursive:Bool} are treated as the same explicit type meaning when validating the mkdir call.
-Constrained user-defined types remain distinct.
+Constrained user-defined types use refinement checking over their underlying type instead of plain structural equality.
 This is canonical semantic comparison, not type inference.

 In project code, named user-defined types live in src/types.lib.sigil and are referenced elsewhere through µ....
 The local same-file t MkdirOptions=... form shown here is still valid for standalone non-project snippets.